awayisblue/node-mysql-composer/README.md

 ## composer

-`composer`, based on `composeInsertString` and `composerInsertString`, is a simple tool for you to operate mysql database.
+`composer`, based on `composeInsertString` and `composerInsertString`, is a simple tool for you to execute sql on mysql database.
 ```js
 const sqlUtil = require('mysql-composer')
 const mysql = require('mysql')